23 December 2021

 5th studio album from Mellemblond aka Kristoffer Munck Mortensen as follow-up to Guldlokzonen (May 2018), is like that issued on the small independent label Møs Møs located in Copenhagen.

 Solregn has garnered positive feedback and the song "Vinterskæbner" from Guldlokzonen and "Et øje" from Lysvågen (Mar.
-2013) have received some airplay on (national radio) Danmarks Radio P3 and P4, and the album is also a unique release.
-Mellemblond has been a musical project right from the start, where it is clear that the poetic side has played a special role.
-Munck Mortensen has his own distinctive vocal, but it is especially the lyrical dimension of his songs that elevates the compositions to something other than ordinary pop music.
-In this way, he has managed to bring something other into the music than what we usually find in Danish-language music, and there is a consonance with late Eik Skaløe (from Steppeulvene), Povl Dissing (who sings Benny Andersen), and Trille, who are all musicians with a distinct lyrical quality and who have bridged to a textual universe much closer to that of Tove Ditlevsen than the majority of Danish songwriters have managed.
+2013) have received some airplay on (national radio) Danmarks Radio P3 and P4, and the album is also a quite unique release.
+Mellemblond has been a musical project right from the start, where it is clear that the poetic side has played a major part.
+Munck Mortensen has his own distinctive vocal, but it's especially the lyrical dimension of his songs that elevates the compositions to something other than ordinary pop music.
+In this way, he has managed to bring something other into the music than what we usually find in Danish-language music, and there is a consonance with late Eik Skaløe (from Steppeulvene), Povl Dissing (who sings Benny Andersen), and Trille, who are all musicians with a distinct lyrical quality and who have bridged to a textual universe much closer to that of author Tove Ditlevsen than the majority of other Danish songwriters have succesfully made attempts to build a kindred relationship with.

 The gentle post-production, and the completely simple soundscape make the lyrics stand out even more clearly.
-You may think what you want concerning doing reinterpretations of one's own melodies - but this way, at least they get an intentional new and different life.
+You may think what you want concerning doing reinterpretations of one's own melodies - but this way, at least they get an intentional new and different life, which in a way reminds me of how British band Tindersticks in 2013 succesfully made the album Across Six Leap Years.

 Solregn is downright excellent in places.
 Heartfelt and sensual.
 This is music with great depth.